North Coast Cartel: History

 The leader of this cartel was Alberto Orlandez Gamboa a.k.a.
 El Caracol (The Snail), who in a vendetta eliminated the Valdeblanquez family.
-He was arrested on June 6, 1998 and extradited later to the United States where he pleaded guilty for numerous drug-related crimes.
+He was arrested on June 6, 1998, and extradited later to the United States where he pleaded guilty for numerous drug-related crimes.
 Its members were Jose Reinaldo Fiallo Jacome El Nano, Jairo Duran Fernandez El Mico Duran (The Monkey), the congressman for the department of Magdalena Alex Duran Fernandez, brother of El Mico Duran, Cruz Antonio Gonzalez Peña Crucito Gonzalez, Gustavo Salazar Bernal, Alexander Enrique Batalla El Alto (The High) or Alex and The Nasser Arana family.
 This family was led by Julio Cesar Nasser David a.k.a.
-El Turco (The Turkish) and his ex-wife Sheila Arana W.
+El Turco (The Turkish) and his ex-wife Sheila Arana Maria.